 - Create one more bucket by the name yourdomain.com only difference is that you will use this for the sake of redirection to the above bucket.

 - Under the properties tab choose Static website hosting and select Redirect requests, there enter the Target bucket or domain (above-created bucket www.yourdomain.com) finally enter the Protocol as HTTP or HTTPS and save it.

 - Click on Services tab under Developer Tools select codePipeline.

 - Select the region where you need to create the pipeline.

 4. Enter the pipeline name and click on next step.

-5. Under Source Provider drop down select GitHub and click on Connect to GitHub.
-It prompts you to github login page which create the webhook between github and codepipeline.
+5. Under Source Provider drop-down select GitHub and click on Connect to GitHub.
+It prompts you to the GitHub login page which creates the webhook between GitHub and codepipeline.
 (Note: if you are not an admin/owner of the repository ask your admin/owner to provide the access).

-- Select the Repository and Branch where your Gatsby.js project reside.
+- Select the Repository and Branch where your Gatsby.js project resides.

 - Now click on Next Step.

 6. Select AWS CodeBuild as your build provider from the drop-down.